Key Takeaways:

 Ann Arbor, Michigan

-The University of Michigan is one-half of the Michigan Sea Grant, a collaborative program that also includes Michigan State University.
+The University of Michigan is one of the two partners in the Michigan Sea Grant, a collaborative program that also includes Michigan State University.
 This particular program emphasizes the Great Lakes.
-Research projects usually focus on the fluctuating water levels of the lakes and the dynamic ecosystem, which includes myriad species of birds, plants, fish, and other wildlife.
-Students may choose to minor in Oceanography or major in Earth and Environmental Sciences; Ecology, Evolutionary, and Biodiversity; and Plant Biology, among other choices.
+Research projects typically focus on the fluctuating water levels of lakes and the dynamic ecosystems, which encompass a diverse array of species, including birds, plants, fish, and other wildlife.
+Students may choose to minor in Oceanography or major in Earth and Environmental Sciences, Ecology, Evolutionary Biology, and Biodiversity, as well as Plant Biology, among other options.

 University of Minnesota